Amukayoung/openpdf/README.md

 ## License

 This package is released under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use and modify it as you like.

 ## Credits